HoGentTIN/infra-labs/assignment/4-kubernetes.md

 - [echo-deployment.yml](../kubernetes/4.2/echo-deployment.yml): describes a deployment for the echo app from the previous step
 - [echo-service.yml](../kubernetes/4.2/echo-service.yml): describes a service for the echo app
 - [echo-all.yml](../kubernetes/4.2/echo-all.yml): a file containing both the deployment and service definition.
+    - This Deployment also contains a ReplicaSet that ensures two pods are running at all times

 You will notice that in the last file, some lines only contain `---`.
 This is YAML syntax to mark the beginning of a new "document" (in YAML terminology).
 This way, you can combine the definitions of all Kubernetes objects that you want to create in a single YAML file.

 Let's deploy the application using the separate files first.
-Open a terminal in directory `4.2.2/` and follow the instructions below.
+Open a terminal in directory `4.2/` and follow the instructions below.
 Be sure to check the result after each command, or use the trick with the `watch` command introduced previously.

 ```console
 $ kubectl apply -f echo-deployment.yml
 $ kubectl apply -f echo-service.yml
 ```

 This will first create the Deployment and launch the pods.
 The second command ensures that the app is available for users.
+When the Service is active, you should be able to view the application in a web browser with `minikube service echo-service`, or by surfing to `http://IP_ADDRESS:PORT` where `IP_ADDRESS` is the IP address of the node where the pod is running and `PORT` is the port number mentioned when you list the service with `kubectl get service`

 You can do the same thing in one go by combining the code of both files into a single file.

 ```console
 $ kubectl apply -f echo-all.yml